Valentine’s Day candy is here. And it’s not going away anytime soon.

 From assorted chocolates to heart-shaped treats to your significant other’s favorite candy bar, chocolate is right up there with Valentine’s Day cards and jewelry as the most popular gifts this time of year.
 But chocolate aren’t the only sweets on the V-Day menu…other assorted candies and treats ensure that this holiday, and the days immediately afterwards, is one of the most sugar-stacked celebrations of the entire calendar year.

 Which types of candy should you avoid or limit this time of year?
-Dr. Dental’s team of oral healthcare professionals know how to keep your teeth and gums as healthy as possible, even during this “sweet spot” of February.
+A team of oral healthcare professionals know how to keep your teeth and gums as healthy as possible, even during this “sweet spot” of February.